thecheis/Boston-Icons/README.md

 For maximum enjoyment, it's recommended to visualize Files/Nautilus content at 100-133%.

+## Support it

-### Do you like my work and do you want support it?
+**Do you like my work and do you want support it?
 Become a patron.
-Every little contribution is really appreciated.  :heart:
+Every little contribution is really appreciated.**  :heart:

 <p align="center">
   <a href="https://www.paypal.me/ChrisDiaz" target="_blank"><img src="https://i.ibb.co/dpvHPb4/Support-Pay-Pal.png" title="Support with PayPal"></a>